benkern-art/Rural-EV-Charging-Texas/README.md

   <img src="https://user-images.githubusercontent.com/77947190/167062969-7ecd6792-14af-41c2-a0a2-3e89b789732c.png" width="320",height = "320"  />
 </p>

 The map on the left is a map visualization of public EV charging stations data from the Alternative Fuels Data Center (AFDC).
-The map on the right includes an AFDC map the national alternative fuel corridors, a national network of plug-in EV charging and other alternative fuel stations along national highway system corridors.
+The map on the right includes an AFDC map of the national alternative fuel corridors, a national network of plug-in EV charging and other alternative fuel stations along national highway system corridors.
 The maps highlight the three main clusters of charging stations in Dallas in the far North, Austin to the center left and Houston on the center right.
-These are the three main cities where EV are mostly driven and where most charging infrastructure is prioritized.
+These are the three main cities where EVs are mostly driven and where most charging infrastructure is prioritized.
 According to the Department of Energy, over 80% of EV charging happens at home and most US car owners only drive an estimated 31 miles a day - a distance that a typical EV can travel several times without needing to recharge.

  <h2 align="center"> What is the definition of Rural?  </h2>

 The federal government uses two major definitions "rural", one created by the US census Bureau and the other from the Office of Management and Budget.

 The Office of Management and Budget define rural areas as areas that don't have central counties with one or more urbanized areas.
 Urbanized areas are densely-settled urban entities with 50,000 or more people.
-Outlying counties that are economically tied to the core counties as measured by labor-force commuting.
+The definition of urban also includes outlying counties that are economically tied to the core counties as measured by labor-force commuting.
 Outlying counties are included if 25 percent of workers living in the county commute to the central counties, or if 25 percent of the employment in the county consists of workers coming out from the central counties—the so-called "reverse" commuting pattern.

 The Census definition refers to rural areas as areas comprising open country and settlements with fewer than 2,500 residents.
 Urban areas comprise larger places and densely settled areas around them.
 Urban areas do not necessarily follow municipal boundaries.
 They are essentially densely settled territory as it might appear from the air.
 Most counties, whether metro or nonmetro, contain a combination of urban and rural populations.